 How to use the TimeSlips website

-To use the TimeSlips website, you’ll need to sign up for a free account.
+To use the TimeSlips website, you must sign up for a free account.

 After creating your account, choose the “Make Up a Story” activity.

-Having an account also allows you to write and save the story that you and your older adult create together.
-You can choose to publish the story publicly to the TimeSlips site or keep it private.
+Having an account also allows you to write and save the story you and your older adult create together.
+You can publish the story publicly to the TimeSlips site or keep it private.

-To make it even easier, there’s a helpful video that walks through how the website works and shows how to create a story.
+To make it even easier, a helpful video walks through how the website works and shows how to create a story.

 Note: TimeSlips also offers training classes and certification in their storytelling method.
 Discounts are available for family caregivers.
 Get details here.

-If you don’t want to create an account on TimeSlips, you could use any images you have that might be fun to talk about.
+If you don’t want to create an account on TimeSlips, you could use any images you have that might be fun to discuss.
 You could find pictures in books, magazines, or anywhere online.

 Show the image to your older adult and ask a simple question about the image to get the story started.